-SCHOOL TYPE AND PRINCIPAL LEADERSHIP STYLES AS CORRELATES OF SCIENCE TEACHERS' JOB PERFORMANCE IN RIVERS STATE
+SCHOOL TYPE AND LEADERSHIP PATTERN OF PRINCIPALS AS PREDICTORS OF SCIENCE TEACHERS' JOB PERFORMANCE IN RIVERS STATE NIGERIA

-Abstract
+5 Abstract

-This study, investigated the effect o ol type (public and private) and (autoc. .c, leadership style democratic, laissezfaire transformational) on teachers' job performance in Rivers State.
+This study, investigated the effect of school type (public and private) and 6 leadership pattern of principal on teachers' job performance in Rivers State 7 Nigeria.
 The design for the study was survey.
-The target population for this study comprises of all the Senior Secondary School Three (SS 3) students and their teachers in public and private Schools in Rivers State.
-Simple random sampling technique was used to select 370 'respondents (60 teachers and 310 students) and, stratified random sampling was used to select twelve (12) secondary schools from three (3) Local Government Areas in Rivers State based on school type (public and private).
-Data were collected using Students' Perception of Teachers' Job Performance Questionnaire (SPTJPQ) and Teachers' Perception of School Type and Principals' Leadership Style Questionnaire (TPSTPLSQ) with 0.74 and 0.92 reliability coefficients respectively using Cronbach Alpha statistic.
-Three research questions quided the study, and Pearson Product Moment Correlation and Multiple Regressions were the statistical tools used for data analysis with the aid of Statistical Package for Social Science (SPSS) version 20.
-This study showed relationships among and between variables in terms of their direction and strength.
-All the variables considered in this study have relationships with the criterion variable at varying strengths.
-While the school type (r = -.008 p>0.05), autocratic leadership style (r = -.112 p < 0.05) and laissezfaire leadership style (r= -.008 p>0.05) are negatively correlated; only the autocratic leadership style had significant relationship with the criterion.
-The study therefore, concluded that all the variables of the study are correlated at varying strength and different direction but transformational leadership style seem to be a variable of key interest and importance in school leadership.
+The target population for this 8 study comprises of all the Senior Secondary School Three (SS 3) students and 9 their teachers in public and private Schools in Rivers State Nigeria.
+Simple 10 random sampling technique was used to select 370 'respondents (60 teachers 11 and 310 students) and, stratified random sampling was used to select twelve 12 (12) secondary schools.
+Data were collected using Students' Perception of 13 Job Performance Questionnaire (SPTJPQ) and Teachers' Perception 14 Teachers' of School Type and Principals' Leadership Style Questionnaire (TPSTPLSQ) with 15 0.74 and 0.92 reliability coefficients respectively using Cronbach Alpha statistic.
+16 Three research questions quided the study, and Pearson Product Moment 17 Correlation and Multiple Regressions were the statistical tools used for data 18 19 analysis with the aid of Statistical Package for Social Science (SPSS) version 20.
+20 This study showed relationships among and between variables in terms of their direction and strength.
+All the variables considered in this study have 21 22 relationships with the criterion variable at varying strengths.
+While the school type (r = -.008 p > 0.05), autocratic leadership style (r = -.112 p < 0.05) and laissez 23 faire leadership style (r = -.008 p > 0.05) are negatively correlated; only the 24 autocratic leadership style had significant relationship with the criterion.
+The 25 study therefore, concluded that all the variables of the study are correlated at 26 varying strength and different direction.
+27

-Introduction
+29 Introduction